mikewesthad/unity-git-and-lfs/README.md

 ### Creating the Repository

+You can watch a video of this process [here](https://colum2.instructuremedia.com/embed/de36691b-707a-4877-910c-e25b0f0d45aa), or follow along below:

 - Create a new repository for your project from GitHub Desktop:
   - `File > New Repository` or `CTRL + N`.
   - Give it a name and choose the local path where it will be created.
 (If you are in an IAM lab/classroom, do NOT put it on the network home drive AKA z drive.)